-The equivalent of two 24” monitors makes it a much better choice than a dual monitor setup.
-Includes an array of inputs, stereo speakers, highly flexible stand, an 1800R curve, eye saver mode, and other invaluable productivity perks.
+The equivalent of two 24-inch monitors, it'a a much better choice than a dual-monitor setup.
+Includes an array of inputs, stereo speakers, highly flexible stand, an 1800R curve, eye-saver mode, and other invaluable productivity perks.

-All of that potential productivity comes at an expensive price.
+All of that potential productivity comes at an high price.

-A 32” curved monitor is fine, but bigger is better.
+A 32-inch curved monitor is fine, but bigger is better.

-Sports an innovative 32:9 aspect ratio, deep 1800R curve, HDR, ultra-smooth 144Hz refresh rate, optimized gaming settings, a multitasker’s dream, highly adjustable, and did we mention it’s really big?
+Sports an innovative 32:9 aspect ratio, deep 1800R curve, HDR, ultra-smooth 144Hz refresh rate, optimized gaming settings, and it's highly adjustable.
+A multitasker’s dream, and did we mention it’s really big?

 Easily the most expensive curved monitor from Samsung.

 Its Quantum Dot technology and WQHD display pumps out vivid and true-to-life color while amplifying deeper black and brighter white hues.
 An 1800R curved screen delivers a more immersive viewing experience.

 32 inches is just large enough to really appreciate the monitor’s curved effect.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.